 As you can see, getting the first first-aid treatment for burns and knowing what to do is only the beginning.
 Later, you may think back to how your burns happened, and you may want to know whether you could claim any compensation for what happened to you.

 If this is the reason why you have arrived on this page to begin with, you should call our team of advisors now to find out whether your suspicions are correct, and you could indeed make a claim for burns compensation.
 Suffering through this experience is never pleasant, particularly if you have sustained third-degree burns.
-Make sure you know whether you could put in a no-win, no-fee* claim by calling us now on 0800 689 0500.
+Make sure you know whether you could put in a no win no fee claim by calling us now on 0800 689 5659.
 This number will put you through to Accident Advice Helpline, so you can benefit from our experience, gained over more than 16 years of helping people just like you.
-You can also call on your mobile on 0333 500 0993 if it suits you better.